 The Court agreed with the SEC and found that each of these acts constituted an activity engaged in for the purpose of issuing, trading and inducing others to purchase the issuer’s stock.
 The SEC successfully argued that Cillo’s conduct was precisely the conduct that was prohibited by the penny stock bar against Cillo that had been in place since 1995.

-For further information about this securities law blog post, please contact Brenda Hamilton, Securities Attorney at 101 Plaza Real S, Suite 202 N, Boca Raton, Florida, (561) 416-8956, by email at [email protected]ritieslawyer101.com or visit www.securitieslawyer101.com.
+For further information about this securities law blog post, please contact Brenda Hamilton, Securities Attorney at 101 Plaza Real S, Suite 202 N, Boca Raton, Florida, (561) 416-8956, or [email protected] or www.securitieslawyer101.com.
 This securities law blog post is provided as a general informational service to clients and friends of Hamilton & Associates Law Group and should not be construed as, and does not constitute, legal advice on any specific matter, nor does this message create an attorney-client relationship.
 Please note that the prior results discussed herein do not guarantee similar outcomes.

 Hamilton & Associates | Securities Lawyers

 101 Plaza Real South, Suite 202 North

 Telephone: (561) 416-8956